Rotary night is about miles of heart

 The special person of this week is Bob Vedder.
 Over the years Bob’s life in Venice has been one of service.
 He is a former publisher of the Venice Gondolier Sun and has been a Little League coach, a fundraiser for the former Venice Library and everything in between.
 Before the new flower baskets were installed downtown, Bob was out with his truck before 6 a.m. watering plants.

-Bob is at most Venice High Sports events usually enjoying a bag of popcorn and a diet drink and leaving at 9 p.m.
+Bob is at most Venice High School sports events, usually enjoying a bag of popcorn and a diet drink and leaving at 9 p.m.
 He is an avid fan offering a cheer and joining in chants.

 Bob Vedder is one of the men who make Venice a great place to live.